 To get started, here are 10 steps recommended by the National Gardening Association.

-- Design a plan.
 Growing conditions and ripening cycles are different depending on the plant and the season, so you should not sow all the seeds at the same time.
+Planting dates can be found on seed packets.
 Review the ideal conditions for each veggie you want to plant before creating a gardening schedule.

 Place your seeds or plants into the soil, following the depth and spacing directions carefully.

 Gently spray the garden with water to keep the soil evenly moist throughout the growing season.
 Purchase a spray nozzle for your hose so you can create a gentle rain-like mist for your garden.

 Mulching is the most effective way to prevent weeds.
 Add a 2- to 4-inch-thick layer of organic mulch to your garden to keep the weeds from overtaking your crops.
 If weeds do appear in the garden, grab them low on their stems and yank sharply, making sure to extract the entire root.

 Check the spacing guide on the seed packets and be sure to remove crowded seedlings right away.